F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Event Listener
 ``````````````
-The next lines of the declaration sets the Event Listener, which listens for both TCP and UDP  that can accept events in a specific format and process them.
+The next lines of the declaration sets the Event Listener, on both TCP and UDP protocols, that can accept events in a specific format and process them.
 Currently, the TS Listener sends all logging telemetry data.
 To see the type of information that the event listener processes, see :ref:`outputexample-ref`.
 Event Format: ``key1="value",key2="value"``